M3 Metals (HAM:X0V) E10: €-0.79 (As of Feb. 2026)

 M3 Metals Business Description

-M3 Metals Corp is a Canadian listed company.
+M3 Metals Corp is a Canadian-listed company.
 The company's business is to acquire, explore, and develop interests in mineral properties located in North America.
-Its only operating segment, being the acquisition and exploration of assets.
-The company's projects include Texas Spring project, G-South property and Lakshmi-Daggett Ridge project.
+It's only operating segment, being the acquisition and exploration of assets.
+The company's projects include the Great Texas Spring project, the Lakshmi-Daggett Ridge project, the California Project, Lithium project in Elko County, Nevada.